 “Our community grants program is one example of the many ways PEC lives out the cooperative difference and cares for our neighbors,” PEC Community Relations Manager Caroline Tinsley Porter said.
 “These grants highlight the spirit of giving and generosity that encompasses our communities — from the members who donate to the nonprofit staff working to improve the places we call home.”

 PEC grants are made possible thanks to the generosity of members enrolled in our Power of Change program, where members opt to round up their electric bills to the nearest dollar for charity.
 The average monthly account contribution is $0.49 per enrolled member.

-- The Half Helen Foundation received a $3,900 grant to fund three new computers for their mobile vision clinic in Travis and Hays counties.
+- Half Helen received a $3,900 grant to fund three new computers for their mobile vision clinic in Travis and Hays counties.
 The nonprofit works to close the care gap for children in low-income communities and specializes in improving children’s vision.

 - The Hoover Valley Volunteer Fire and EMS is using its $4,500 grant to purchase an unmanned aerial vehicle (UAV), to aid in local search and rescues and wildfires.